 *Social Distancing - Social distancing doesn't mean isolating emotionally from those who need us the most.
-Give your neighbor a call just to say he llo. *Find a Pen Pal - Do you remember having a pen pal?
+Give your neighbor a call just to say he llo. *Find a Pen Pal- Do you remember having a pen pal?
 Maybe invite a young family member to be your pen pal for a while.
 Or a young person you know from your old neighborhood, or from a local community group.
 A nice touch if possible - provide a small supply of envelopes, paper, stamps... and your mailing address. *Learn to Use Online Social Platforms - This is a big one, especially if you have been avoiding this until now.
-Many older adults like to use videoconferencing such as Skype, FaceTime and Zoom.
-This allows for conversations to happen and boosts relationships - and in these times, we need to have good conversations and "think out loud" and share our lives.
+Many of us actually like using technology such as Skype, FaceTime and Zoom.
+These tech applications allows\ natural conversations to happen and boost our relationships - and in these times, we really do need to have good conversations and "think out loud" and share our lives!!
 It can be helpful for a family member or friend (or a Neighbors Network volunteer) to teach us how to use these services and applications(apps).
 Access to a smart phone, iPad or computer is required.
-It may be awkward at first, but all of us started at zero with this technology, and it has made a big difference in connection and participation.
-(We would love to hear your thoughts on this topic, and how NN might be able to help).
+It may be awkward at first, but all of us started at zero with this tech stuff, and it has made a big difference in connection and participation. **(We would love to hear your thoughts on this, and how NN might be able to help).

 And...
-CHECK OUT the Center for Health & Wellbeing below for free and informative programming throughout each month:
+CHECK OUT the Center for Health & Wellbeing in Winter Park - virtual offerings listed below; free and informative programming throughout each month:

 Neighbors Network members and volunteers have so many skills and talents, we're starting a new program: NN's virtual Teach n Learn We are seeking Volunteers and Members who have a hobby, craft or topic they'd like to share online with other Members and Volunteers.

 We will set up the Zoom class for you and someone will show you how it works, if needed.